Morphological computation and decentralized learning in a swarm of sterically interacting robots: Collective Dynamics

 For a successful reinforcement learning algorithm to converge, a suitable reward function, $\rho$, must be defined~\cite{kaelbling1996reinforcement}.
 As an input, the reward function receives the robot's sensory information $\rho = \rho\left(\{i_i\}\right)$ and outputs a scalar score (see Fig. \ref{fig:Learning}A and Algorithm \ref{algoVanillaHIT} in SM).
 The combination of an individual robot sense-act policy, $\pi = \pi\left(\{w_i\}\right)$, and the environment it sampled, results in a robot's reward at a given time.
-Robots can also communicate when within communication range and exchange their policies and rewards (Fig. \ref{fig:Learning} E-I).
-Following such an exchange, a robot can choose to adopt the received policy based on its associated reward , operating under the assumption that a higher reward is the result of a superior policy.
-Unlike classical evolutionary algorithm that use a centralized computer to compare performances, the scheme presented here allows to embed both the evaluation and the selection within the robot.
-In other words, robots collectively perform some kind of social learning, where successful individual innovations diffuse over the population~\cite{Watson2002a,bredeche2018ee, bredeche2022rspt}.
+Robots can also communicate when within communication range and exchange their policies and rewards (Fig. \ref{fig:Learning} C, F1-F4).
+Following such an exchange, a robot can choose to adopt the received policy based on its associated reward, operating under the assumption that a higher reward is the result of a superior policy.
+Unlike classical evolutionary algorithms that use a centralized computer to compare performance, the scheme presented here allows embedding both the evaluation and the selection within the robot.
+In other words, robots collectively perform a kind of social learning, where successful individual innovations diffuse over the population~\cite{Watson2002a,bredeche2018ee, bredeche2022rspt}.
 Note that the assumption that a higher reward is a result of a superior policy may not be always true.
 From time to time robots with an incidental favorable history can have a disproportional higher reward.
-Such bots will propagate a poor policy globally to the swarm, effectively spreading ``fake news''.
+Such bots will propagate a poor policy globally to the swarm, effectively spreading `fake news'.
 This local-to-global gap challenges the chosen reward function to be robust to such fluctuations.
 The fluid nature of the swarm of Morphobots allows us to choose $\rho$ that overcomes this culprit.
 Most swarm robotic systems employ a collision avoidance algorithm that slows down their collective dynamics, jamming the information flow, and creating deadlocks~\cite{Werfel2014}.
-By contrast, the Morphobots are allowed to collide and their swarm enjoys good mixing (see Figs. \ref{fig:IndividualDynamics}, \ref{fig:LargeLightSpot} in Supplementary Materials), offering a quantitative link between global and local information.
+By contrast, the Morphobots are allowed to collide, sustaining good mixing, and offering a quantitative link between global and local information (see Figs. \ref{fig:IndividualDynamics}, \ref{fig:LargeLightSpot} in Supplementary Materials).